YifanShenSZ/diabatz/README.md

 * Applying Ad to wave function vector is isomorphic to applying A to wave function, of course
 * ▽Ad equals to the diabatic ▽A matrix.
 In general representations, however, you need another term accounting for the gradient of basis vectors

 Usually a representation is defined to diagonalize some operator, e.g. adiabatic representation diagonalizes Hamiltonian operator.
-That can be problematic, however, when the operator has (near) degenerate eigen values, since the corresponding eigen vectors can arbitrarily mix, introducing <span style="color:red">singularity to the gradient of basis vectors</span>
+That can become problematic, however, when the operator has (near) degenerate eigen values, since the corresponding eigen vectors can arbitrarily mix, introducing <span style="color:red">singularity to the gradient of basis vectors</span>